-&lt;sup>15The counterfactual of being hit by a tornado and not having access to cash grants is likely to slightly overstate the financial resiliency for how hit victims with access to grants would have done.
-Any improvement in financial outcomes due to cash assistance is measured relative to this counterfactual, which may slightly attenuate the measured effect.
+&lt;sup>10The counterfactual of being hit by a tornado and not having access to cash grants is likely to slightly overstate the financial resiliency of hit victims with access to grants.
+Any improvement in financial outcomes due to cash assistance is measured relative to this counterfactual, which may attenuate the measured effect.
+We also note that if individuals who receive disaster aid have unobservably worse damage on average, then this would also likely underestimate the causal effect of disaster assistance.